koktaildotcom/homey-mi-flora/README.md

   * add todo for next release
   * change brand color and translations
 ### v3.0.2 - 22.02.2021
+  * add trigger card: 'update all devices'
   * filter known devices when pairing
-  * add Vegtrug to title
+  * add debounce for updating all the devices

 ## Final note ##
 The repository is available at: https://github.com/koktaildotcom/homey-mi-flora